| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 secure desktop configurations, strict password policies, secure account

-management, etc.).
 But in the last few years, detection has quickly risen in importance.

 Attackers have evolved their capabilities–consider the rise in